 We are glad you have read the entire book, and we hope that it has raised serious questions or stimulated some of your intellect as to areas of agreement and disagreement.
 We would be more than happy to hear your opinion, or any questions or objections you may have, and we promise to take your feedback very seriously.

 For more information about Islam:

 THISISLAM.net

-Share with us your experience
+Share your experience with us

 info@modern-guide.com